Teens with ASD: College

 Please remember that these professionals, who often bill out at $100 per hour or more, took valuable time out of their day to help your child so always send thank you notes after your visit.
 It's also a great idea to bring donuts if coming in the morning, or pizza if coming in the afternoon.

-College scholarships and funding for kids with ASD
+College Scholarships and Funding for Kids with Autism

 The main places you will find autism/disability-specific college scholarships and funding are: